mui/toolpad/docs/data/toolpad/concepts/display-mode.md

 - `?toolpad-display=shell` - Same as App shell mode.
 - `?toolpad-display=standalone` - Same as No shell mode.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/display-mode/display-mode-override.gif", "alt": "No shell display mode ", "caption": "Page with display mode set to No shell", "indent": 1}}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/display-mode/display-mode-override.png", "alt": "No shell display mode ", "caption": "Overriding the display mode", "indent": 1}}

 :::info
 See the how-to guide on [how to embed Toolpad pages](/toolpad/how-to-guides/embed-pages/) using the display mode property.